 Paying Down Debt: 11 Ways To Pay Down Your Debt Faster

 Do you sometimes feel as though you’re drowning in debt?
 Don’t panic.
 There are debt repayment strategies you can use to get out from under your debt burden.
-Here are ten steps that you can take to start paying down your debt.
+Here are ten steps to start paying down your debt.

 1. Look at Your Spending Habits

-Before taking out any loan or starting on any debt management or consolidation, you should look at your spending habits and do your best to change them so you don’t wind up back where you started.
+Before taking out a loan or starting debt management or consolidation, you should examine your spending habits and do your best to change them so you don’t end up back where you started.
 Paying down your debts only to accumulate new debts can mean you will never break the cycle.

 2. Spend Less Than You Make